xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 VisIt package.

 ```
-1. On Cooley, in the tutorial directory, do: ls -1 plt*/Header | tee movie.visit
+1. On Cooley, in the tutorial directory, run the command, "make movie"
 2. Start VisIt and connect to Cooley.
 3. File --> Open file ... go to Cooley and select movie.visit
 4. In the Plots pane, go to Add/Pseudocolor and select the field phi